NetApp/FSx-ONTAP-samples-scripts/Infrastructure_as_Code/Ansible/snapmirror_report/README.md

 - NetApp ONTAP Ansible collection.
 - AWS Ansible collection.
 - AWS secret(s) with the credentials necessary to run SnapMirror ONTAP APIs against the FSx for ONTAP file systems.
 The required format of the secret is described below.
 - The `aws` cli installed and configured.
 Installation instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+This is required to get all the FSxNs within a region, since there isn't an AWS Ansible module that can do that.
 - A file with a list of the FSx for ONTAP file systems and their corresponding secrets.
 The format of the file is described below.

 ## Installation